-Site-based baseline states have been calculated for six representative lakes monitoring across the Taranaki region, to provide the best known state for several lakes attributes as indicators of ecosystem health.
-When setting target states associated with the ecosystem health value, the target attribute state must be set at or above the baseline state, unless the baseline state is already within the A band.
+Draft baseline states have been calculated for six representative lakes monitored across the Taranaki region, to provide the best known state for several lakes attributes as indicators of ecosystem health.
+Modelled estimates suggest that the site-based baselines provide a good representation of baseline state more broadly throughout each FMU.

+When setting target states associated with the ecosystem health value, targets will need to be set at a level that (at a minimum) achieves the baseline state, or exceeds the baseline state where this is necessary to achieve improvement.
 Phytoplankton, total nitrogen, total phosphorus and ammonia (toxicity) are included in the NOF as attributes that require limits to be set on resource use in order to achieve the national bottom line (NPS-FM, Appendix 2A), whereas the dissolved oxygen attributes require action plan development (NPS-FM, Appendix 2B).
-All six regionally monitored lakes fail to meet the national bottom line standard for one or more attributes and therefore will require limit setting and/or Action Plans to deliver improvements in ecosystem health.
+All six regionally monitored lakes fail to meet the national bottom line standard for one or more attribute and therefore will require limit setting and/or Action Plans to deliver improvements in ecosystem health.